Andy Cohen Will Shoot ‘Watch What Happens Live’ From His Home In Response To Coronavirus

 “I mean, we’re the show that I still can’t believe gets a live signal out of a very small clubhouse in Soho.
 So we will now be from my own clubhouse in the West Village.
 My show has always been something of a little coffee klatch, party-line type show.
 And this seemed like a very natural extension of not only the show, but obviously the times that we’re in right now,” the host said.

+The show’s staff has reportedly been pitching ideas that are unique to the home-shooting format, including home show-and-tells.
+For the past week, Cohen has been hosting his radio show from his apartment.

-In making the announcement, Cohen has joined the legions of late night hosts that were already doing some version of their shows from their homes.
+In making the announcement, Cohen has joined other late night hosts that were already doing some version of their shows from their homes.
 Jimmy Fallon has been hosting a stripped down version of the Tonight Show at his house all week, and was interrupted by his daughter as he was attempting to interview Jennifer Garner.